techymaj/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [18.
 Letters only please]() Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 * include capital letters as well

+[19.
+A to Z]() Replace all characters A and c from input to Z and e respectively.